CrowdStrike/image-scan-example/README.md

 * ImageRegistry

 This example uses DockerHub as the image registry.
-DockerHub credentials will need to be added to the Jenkins Global Credential Manager with the ID of 'dockerhub'.
+DockerHub credentials will need to be added to the Jenkins Global Credential Manager with the ID of `dockerhub`.

 * Falcon API